Courses

 What Is AES Encryption?
 Breaking Down the Basics

-As is the case with walking before running, to understand what AES is, we need to explain some basics about encryption and how AES encryption came to be.
+AES encryption is an industry standard encryption algorithm that’s known for it’s security.
+However as is the case with walking before running, to understand what AES is, we need to explain some basics about encryption and how AES encryption came to be.

 What Is Encryption?

-In short, though, encryption generally works by taking a piece of data you want to keep confidential and scrambling it, making it unreadable to anyone who doesn’t have the secret key required to unscramble it.
+Encryption generally works by taking a piece of data you want to keep confidential and scrambling it, making it unreadable to anyone who doesn’t have the secret key required to unscramble it.

 Different protocols go about this differently, with some — such as AES — utilizing a “symmetric-key algorithm,” which means that the same key encrypts and decrypts the data.